 Barcelona, 1995

-Àfrica Alonso graduated as an actress from the Institut del Teatre in Barcelona, where she took her first steps in the performing arts, play writing and production.
-After taking part in several musical, theatrical and television shows, she premiered the first play of her own in 2020, Una luz tímida, which has been successfully staged for four seasons at the principal theatres of Barcelona, Valencia and Madrid.
-The play was inspired by the true story of two women in Francoist Spain and also provides the basis of her first novel, Una luz timida, published by Seix Barral (Spanish) and Empúries (Catalan) in 2024.
+Àfrica Alonso graduated as an actor from the Institut del Teatre in Barcelona, where they took their first steps in the performing arts, play writing and production.
+After taking part in several musical, theatrical and television shows, they premiered the first play of their own in 2020, Una luz tímida, which has been successfully staged for four seasons at the principal theatres of Barcelona, Valencia and Madrid.
+The play was inspired by the true story of two women in Francoist Spain and also provides the basis of their first novel, Una luz timida, published by Seix Barral (Spanish) and Empúries (Catalan) in 2024.

 Bibliography